BRAZILY

 The original platform didn't organize content: users who came through a direct link weren't aware of membership-exclusive content, and the ones that did had a hard time finding it.

 The final model kept the open layout with all lessons visible, grouped by course (March 2026, April 2026), preserving the pedagogical order while still solving the original problem: users could see what was available, what was accessible, and where they were in the content.
-This also made the freemium model visible for the first time.
+And because the app couldn't sell membership (that lived in GoHighLevel, off-platform), making the model visible wasn't a nice-to-have, it was the only lever I had.
+The open, course-grouped layout surfaced the freemium structure for the first time: not as a sales prompt, but as orientation.

 Navigation architecture followed the same logic: single scroll, no tabs, with a chip row for filtering.
 Simple enough for a new visitor, functional enough for an active member.